 - TXJS 2012, Austin, TX: A New Baseline for Front-End Developers

 - FrontTrends 2012, Warsaw, Poland: Beyond the DOM: Sane Structure for JS Applications

 - Creator of the online guide jQuery Fundamentals

 - Contributing author for O'Reilly's jQuery Cookbook

 - Technical reviewer for Node for Front End Developers

-one of the first online resources for LGBT college students; we were very
+first online resources for LGBT college students; we were very excited when,

-I do my work on a 27” iMac desktop, and a 13” MacBook Air when I’m on the road or on the couch.
-I use Sublime Text 2 and MacVim as my editor, the Chrome Dev Channel as my primary development browser, and git for version control of all the things.
-I stay in touch with colleagues via IRC, using irssi running inside a screen session on a server.
+I do my work on a 2015 Retina MacBook Pro with a 27" Cinema Display.
+I use Atom and vim as my editors, the Chrome Dev Channel as my primary development browser, and git for version control of all the things.
 I write just about everything in Markdown, including this document.
-I have a 100% legal copy of Adobe CS4; I pretty much never use it.